Everybody wants a lower monthly utility bill. But unfortunately, not everyone practices energy-efficiency in their home.

 For example, during the summer, you can set your thermostat to raise the temperature 8°–10° while you’re gone for the day.
 And right before you get home, a programmable thermostat can automatically adjust to your desired temperature so you’re comfortable when you walk in the door.

-For more information about programmable thermostats, give us a call and check out these related articles:
+For more information about programmable thermostats, check out these related articles:

 - 3 Simple Steps to Finding the Perfect Programmable Thermostat